This is a post from 2012

 So, there I was amending my order and went to checkout at 11.01pm and lost my order!
 I could have cried!
 I telephoned Customer Services who were really unhelpful.
 I pointed out that no-one else could have taken my slot at that time and they could fax the order through to the store particularly as the delivery was for the afternoon.
 They would not help.

-Now, one of my ploys when something is, to be perfectly honest, partly my fault, is to find how it is possible for it not to be my fault!
-Then add this to the poor customer service and take it further.
+Although partly but not all my fault, I had still received poor customer service and their system wasn’t great.
 So, I trawled their site (and I do think that the section has now gone!) and found some wording that suited my needs!
 It said something along the lines of completing the order by 11.00pm but not actually checking out.
 (Sorry at the point of finding all this out I didn’t know I would need to keep it all as reference for a Blog so don’t have the actual wording!)
-So, armed with this ambiguity, the fact that their site is slow at checking out time and the CEO’s email address from this site .
+So, armed with this ambiguity, the fact that their site is slow at checking out time and the CEO’s email address from this ceoemail.com.
 I emailed Justin King.

 So after pointing out the appalling customer service and how I would never shop at Sainsbury’s again and they would be losing a good customer and a few more moos here and there I requested that I still got my order even paying for the delivery for the following day if necessary as I appreciated that he would not read the email until several hours later.
 (That was kind of me I felt).